Generated at: 2026-05-16 10:19:12

 By building a data management environment, companies can achieve smoother operational collaboration than ever before and accelerate business growth.

-To successfully build a data management environment, it is essential to understand the objectives of each internal department, identify the necessary data, establish use cases—sometimes with external cooperation—and develop a robust implementation and operational structure.
+To successfully build a data management environment, it is essential to understand the objectives of each internal department, identify the necessary data, establish use cases—sometimes with external support—and develop a robust implementation and operational structure.

 About the Author